frankhale/nwjs-edge-example1/README.md

 <img src="https://github.com/frankhale/nw-edge-example/blob/master/edge-test.png?raw=true" alt="screenshot"/>

+###Usage

+You need Node-Webkit and Windows to run this.

+- Clone or download a zip of this repository
+- Unzip into it's own folder (assuming folder named edge-test-app)
+- Unzip node-webkit
+- Copy edge-test-app folder to node-webkit folder
+- Open command prompt to node-webkit
+- Run using the command: nw edge-test-app

 ###Note (If you want to build your own Edge.JS)

 Edge.JS has to be rebuilt using nw-gyp in order for it to work from within Node-Webkit.
 By default Edge.JS is built using node-gyp and only works within Node.JS.